Home

 Orange Lauxaniid Fly I

-wpe6.jpg (36365 bytes) DSC_8422.jpg (74313 bytes)
+wpe6.jpg (36365 bytes) DSC_8422.jpg (74313 bytes) DSC_8422.jpg (111886 bytes)

 Sapromyza sp., body length 6mm

-Picture was taken in Yugarapul Park during early summer in evening.
+Picture was taken in Yimba Park during early summer in evening.
 The fly was also found in a rainforest near Mt Nebo attracted by dropping on leaf.
 Please check this page for more information.

 Orange Lauxaniid Fly II

-Sapromyza , body length 6mm
+?
+Sapromyza sp,, body length 6mm

 We found this Lauxaniid Fly in Bayside on July 2008.
 Please check this page for more infromation.